divega/EntityFramework.Docs/entity-framework/ef6/advanced/edmx-file-format/csdl-specification.md

 The following table describes the facets that are supported in CSDL.
 All facets are optional.
 Some facets listed below are used by the Entity Framework when generating a database from a conceptual model.

-**Note**:
+> [!NOTE]
-For information about data types in a conceptual model, see Conceptual Model Types (CSDL).
+> For information about data types in a conceptual model, see Conceptual Model Types (CSDL).

 | Facet               | Description                                                                                                                                                                                                                                                   | Applies to                                                                                                                                                                                                                                                                                                                                                                           | Used for the database generation | Used by the runtime |
 |:--------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:---------------------------------|:--------------------|